Scrivener Coupon Code Discount Up To 50% Off – Updated 2020

 Scrivener is a software application created by Literature and Latte and used by many writers.
 It provides a wide range of features to help writers organize their material, do research, create plots and outlines and much more.
 In this Scrivener review, we’ll be looking at some of the main features of Scrivener, provide all the updated and valid Scrivener coupon codes below and also explore a great course (along with a coupon) that helps users master Scrivener in less than a week.

-For the Mac version, click here and use Scrivener coupon code LEARNSCRIVENER to enjoy a 20% discount.
-You can also download it directly from the Mac App Store here, but you can’t use a coupon code in the process.
+For the Mac version, click here and use Scrivener coupon code LEARNSCRIVENER which gives a 20% discount.
+You can also download it directly from the Mac App Store, but you can’t use a discount coupon code in the process.

-If you’re looking at the Scrivener Education License, don’t.
-The coupons don’t work on these discounted licenses and you’d be better off getting the regular license and applying the coupons above.
+If you’re looking at the Scrivener Education License, mind that additional coupons don’t apply to these discounted licenses.
+In fact, you’d be better off getting the regular license and using the coupons listed above.

 A 50% Scrivener discount is available for all NaNoWriMo winners.
-If you completed the challenge of writing a 50,000 words novel, you are a winner and you will receive the discount, along with other goodies, at the beginning of December.
+If you completed the challenge of writing a 50,000 words novel, you are a winner and you will find your Scrivener discount code on NaNoWriMo’s Winner Goodies page.

 The ‘Scrivener Unleashed‘ Scrivener tutorials are currently 70% off (just $49 instead of $149).
-Get an additional 30% off when entering coupon code arye30 on the checkout page.
+Get an additional 30% off ($34.30) by entering coupon code ARYE30 on the checkout page.
 For the full Scrivener Unleashed review click here.

 Please comment below with your discount redemption success to help our community be up to date with what’s working right now.